LLM Ranking Challenge

 We have a 1000 conversations, but we want to find the 10 most interesting ones for the user to read.
-We can show GPT *4* conversations at a time and GPT will rank those relative to each other.
+We can show LLM *4* conversations at a time and LLM will rank those relative to each other.

-Now we need to find an algorithm to find the top 10 conversations with as few GPT calls as possible.
+Now we need to find an algorithm to find the top 10 conversations with as few LLM calls as possible.

 ## Leaderboard